 In 2010, I moved to Northumberland to work and have lived here ever since.
 I retired in December of 2014, and moved to Warkworth in March 2015.
 Probably the best move I ever made.
 It is like being on holiday every day.
 It was then that I decided to take up photography and like everything I have done in my life I put my heart and soul into it.

 It would seem, or so I have been told by a very good friend of mine who is himself a professional seascape photographer and who travels the world in his profession, that I have a natural talent for photography.

 I would like to think so.
+I have had some of my work published in magazines as well as winning competitions and my stuff is regularly being shown on TV.
 But it's not about making money.
 I do it because I enjoy it.
 Maybe I should have taken it up years ago and like Charlie would have been travelling the world doing what I enjoy.

 I get out and about most days, either taking photographs or just strolling along the river that runs through the village, or along the seashore with

 Tess.
 Well, life’s too short to just sit around doing nothing, isn’t it?
 Enjoy life while you can is my motto – and I do.

 Well, that’s me in a nutshell, I guess.
 I hope you enjoy my work and If you want to leave a comment then please do.
 If you’d like to get in touch, then I’d like that too.
 And if you like my photos, then why not buy one to hang on your wall.
 I love taking photograph.
 I don't take photos to make money.
 I take them because I enjoy doing so.
 Anything I earn from doing so I donate to my favourite charity the, ROYAL AIR FORCE BENEVOLENT FUND, which I think is a great charity - but then again I would, wouldn't I?
 Being ex RAF.